A stochastic Burgers equation from a class of microscopic interactions: Introduction

-which again for the same reasons as for the original KPZ equation is ill-posed when $a\neq 0$.
-If $a=0$, however, it is a type of Ornstein-Uhlenbeck equation which possesses a unique solution when starting from a large class of initial distributions (cf. \cite{BC}, \cite{Walsh}).
+which again for the same reasons as for the original KPZ equation is ill-posed when $a\neq0$.
+If $a=0$, however, it is a type of Ornstein--Uhlenbeck equation which possesses a unique solution when starting from a large class of initial distributions (cf. \cite{BC,Walsh}).

 A main contribution of the article is to understand the derived stochastic Burgers equation \eqref{conservative_eqn} in the context of a general class of nearest-neighbor weakly asymmetric interacting particle systems on $\Z$, starting from perturbations of the invariant measure $\nu_\rho$.
-This class is composed of systems with `gradient' dynamics, not necessarily product invariant measures, sufficient spectral gap and `equivalence of ensembles' estimates among other technical conditions (cf. Subsection \ref{notation}), which include in particular the already studied simple exclusion process, and also zero-range and exclusion models with kinetically constrained or speed-change interactions, which have varying and sometimes slow mixing behaviors.
-The initial distributions consist of `bounded entropy' perturbations of the invariant measure $\nu_\rho$ (cf. Subsection \ref{notation} for a precise statement).
+This class is composed of systems with ``gradient'' dynamics, not necessarily product invariant measures, sufficient spectral gap and ``equivalence of ensembles'' estimates among other technical conditions (cf. Section~\ref{notation}), which include in particular the already studied simple exclusion process, and also zero-range and exclusion models with kinetically constrained or speed-change interactions, which have varying and sometimes slow mixing behaviors.
+The initial distributions consist of ``bounded entropy'' perturbations of the invariant measure~$\nu_\rho$ (cf. Section~\ref{notation} for a precise statement).

-Our results describe the limit points of the fluctuation field $\Y^{n,\gamma}_t$ in diffusive scale, in a reference frame moving with a process characteristic velocity $\upsilon_n(t) \sim n^{-1}\lfloor n^2(p_n-q_n)\upsilon t\rfloor $.
-Here $p_n-q_n$ is the difference of the single particle jump rates which identifies the strength of the weak asymmetry considered, and $\upsilon$ is a homogenized velocity parameter depending on the particle dynamics.
+Our results describe the limit points of the fluctuation field $\Y ^{n,\gamma}_t$ in diffusive scale, in a reference frame moving with a process characteristic velocity $\upsilon_n(t) \sim n^{-1}\lfloor n^2(p_n-q_n)\upsilon t\rfloor$.
+Here, $p_n-q_n$ is the difference of the single particle jump rates which identifies the strength of the weak asymmetry considered, and $\upsilon$ is a homogenized velocity parameter depending on the particle dynamics.
 Given the size of $p_n-q_n$, a dichotomy emerges in the form of the limits derived.
-Namely, for $p_n-q_n = O(n^{-\gamma})$, when $1/2<\gamma\leq 1$, we show a `crossover result' (Theorem \ref{th crossover}) that $\Y^{n,\gamma}_t$ converges to an Ornstein-Uhlenbeck field with certain homogenized parameters.
-When $\gamma =1$, convergence of $\Y^{n,\gamma}_t$ to the same Ornstein-Uhlenbeck field has been known for many particle systems since the work \cite{BR}.
-For discussions of `crossover' results with respect to simple exclusion see \cite{Sasamoto-Spohn-crossover}, \cite{GJ5}.
+Namely, for $p_n-q_n = O(n^{-\gamma})$, when $1/2<\gamma\leq1$, we show a ``crossover result'' (Theorem~\ref{th crossover}) that $\Y ^{n,\gamma}_t$ converges to an Ornstein--Uhlenbeck field with certain homogenized parameters.
+When $\gamma=1$, convergence of $\Y^{n,\gamma}_t$ to the same Ornstein--Uhlenbeck field has been known for many particle systems since the work \cite{BR}.
+For discussions of ``crossover'' results with respect to simple exclusion, see \cite {Sasamoto-Spohn-crossover,GJ5}.